How to Sell a Landscaping Business With Maintenance Contracts (2025 Guide)

 Growth Rate 10–15% annual revenue growth

-Final Thoughts: Maximizing Your Company's Exit Value
+Final Thoughts: Maximizing Your Landscaping Company's Exit Value

 Selling your landscaping company is a significant milestone that can lead to a substantial liquidity event.
 With proper preparation and guidance, you can maximize the value of your years of hard work.